-Evaluate his/her strengths as compared to the employer's needs
+- Evaluate their strengths as compared to the employer's needs.

-Apply job acquisition techniques Negotiate a training package
+- Apply job acquisition techniques and negotiate a training package.

-Maintain a good work relationship by:performing duties outlined in the written contract, adhering to agreed-upon time commitments, keeping employer informed of progress on assigned projects.
+- Maintain a good work relationship by performing duties outlined in the written contract, adhering to agreed-upon time commitments, and keeping employer informed of progress on assigned projects.

-Participate in a meeting of with employer and/or coordinator/instructor to discuss student progress.
+- Participate in a meeting with an employer and/or coordinator/instructor to discuss student progress.